StartUpNameError/sparkjobs/README.md

 spark-submit --py-files jobs.zip main.py --job wordcount
 ```

-That is, all files and dependencies are first packaged into a single ZIP file
+This process packages all dependencies into ZIP files, making them available
-so Spark can import them within the job.
-Subsecuent runs do not need to rerun
+inside the jobs.
+Subsequent runs do not need to rerun the make command, unless
-the ``make`` command (except when the job has been modified or extra
-dependencies have been added).
+the job has been modified or extra dependencies have been added.

 The ``wordcount`` job is included in this repo, so the above command should work
 perfectly fine without extra dependencies.
 Give it a try!